Degree Requirements – Transfer Credits (How To)

 Degree Audit form sections for transfer credits:

-- Transfer credit to use towards a minor, regardless of whether it is from another university or a CSM undergraduate transcript must be listed in the minor section.
+- Transfer credit to use towards a minor, regardless of whether it is from another university or a Mines undergraduate transcript must be listed in the minor section.
 If you are transferring credits towards a minor, you must note that these are transfer credits.

 - The total number of transfer credits to use towards a minor is less than half of the required credits.